anaconda/anaconda-project/README.md

 also run on others' machines (or on your future machine after you reboot a few times and forget how your project works).

-*Conda kapsels are reproducible, executable projects.*

-All we mean by "project" is a directory full of related stuff that you're working on; scripts, notebooks, data files, whatever it may be.
-Organize it however you like.
-The command `conda kapsel init DIRECTORY_NAME` creates a `kapsel.yml`, which includes kapsel configuration.
+The command `conda kapsel init DIRECTORY_NAME` creates a `kapsel.yml`, converting your project directory into a conda kapsel.

 ## Put another way...